USC-NSL/allanlab/_pages/people/pooria.md

 <p>Before joining USC, I completed my B.Sc. in <a href="http://ee.sharif.edu/~web/en/">Electrical Engineering</a> at the <a href="http://www.en.sharif.edu/">Sharif University of Technology</a> in 2019.
 During my undergraduate, I worked on the cloudification of telecommunication networks by leveraging SDN and NFV. </p>
 <p>Feel free to drop me an email if you have any questions or want to discuss new ideas!</p>

-<span style="color: red;">I am currently on the job market.
+<span style="color: red;">I am currently on the job market looking for academic and research in industry positions.
 Please reach out if you are hiring!</span>

 ## Work Experience